thynnine/pysic/Geometry_f90.rst

     Contained data:

     periodic: logical    *size(3)*
+        logical switch determining if periodic boundary conditions are applied in the directions of the three cell spanning vectors
     vector_lengths: double precision    *size(3)*
+        the lengths of the cell spanning vectors (stored to avoid calculating the vector norms over and over)
     vectors: double precision    *size(3, 3)*
         vectors spanning the supercell containing the system as a matrix :math:`\mathbf{M}`
     inverse_cell: double precision    *size(3, 3)*